jaym096/Topic-Modelling-using-LDA/README.md

 The folders 20newsgroups and artificial contains all the data set.
 The code considers that the data folder(20newsgroups) is in the same directory as the code.

+## HOW TO RUN THE CODE
+     1. To run the code you only use the main.py file
+     2. To run the program, you should do the following (Example): python3 main.py